brittonlaroche/MongoDB-Demos/Stitch/rest/README.md

 ![Postman](img/postmanAdd.jpg "postman")

-Once post man is configured, use the json template below by pasting it in the postman body to add a new employee.
+Once postman is configured, use the json template below by pasting it in the postman body to add a new employee.
 Change the employee_id and manager_id, title and department to fit into your organization.

 ```
 {